Dynamic-IQ-Technologies/DynamicIQ-COREx-Master/replit.md

 ### UI/UX Decisions

 The system utilizes Bootstrap 5 for a responsive and modern user interface, complemented by Bootstrap Icons.
 A consistent layout is maintained through a base template (`base.html`) with dynamic navigation based on user roles.
 Data is presented using a card-based UI, and an accordion-style grouped display is used for BOMs.
-The system features two executive dashboards: a financial accounting dashboard and an operations dashboard, both with interactive Chart.js visualizations and color-coded KPI indicators.
+The system features an executive financial accounting dashboard with interactive Chart.js visualizations and color-coded KPI indicators.

 ### Technical Implementations